Credit Information in Earnings Calls: Data

 Markit CDS data are classified into ten sectors: basic materials, utility, financials, consumer services, technology, energy, consumer goods, industrial, telecommunications, and others.
 We drop all financials because many of the controls (discussed below) do not apply to them.
-Each firm-quarter observation is also classified into IG or HY using the firm's most recent {\it average rating} field from Markit. \footnote{We compared the Markit ratings to the S\&P ratings available in the Compustat database, and generally found a very close match.} The IG group includes the AAA, AA, A, and BBB ratings, and the HY group includes the others (BB, B, CCC, D, unclassified).
+Each firm-quarter observation is also classified into IG or HY using the firm's most recent {\it average rating} field from Markit. \footnote{Markit credit ratings and S\&P ratings available from Compustat match very closely.} IG includes AAA, AA, A, and BBB ratings, and HY includes the others (BB, B, CCC, D, unclassified).
 In total, there are \numobsig{} monthly observations in the IG group and \numobshy{} in the HY group.